ofiwg/libfabric/man/fi_shm.7.md

   page fault is reported, so that there is valid address translation for the remaining addresses in the command.
 This minimizes DSA page faults.
 Default false

+*FI_SHM_USE_XPMEM*
+ : SHM can use SAR, CMA or XPMEM for host memory transfer.
+If FI_SHM_USE_XPMEM is set to 1, the provider will select XPMEM over CMA if XPMEM is available.
+Otherwise, if neither CMA nor XPMEM are available SHM shall default to the SAR protocol.
+Default 0

+*FI_XPMEM_MEMCPY_CHUNKSIZE*
+ :  The maximum size which will be used with a single memcpy call.
+XPMEM
+    copy performance improves when buffers are divided into smaller chunks.
+This environment variable is provided to fine tune performance on different systems.
+Default 262144

 # SEE ALSO

 [`fabric`(7)](fabric.7.html),